-The answer to what is a diamond made of is quite simply carbon.
+The answer is quite simply carbon.
 Graphite, just like the kind in your pencil, is also composed of carbon, but diamonds have entirely different properties.
 Diamond’s distinctive properties come about during their formation process.

 After we cover how diamonds are formed, we’ll explain what gives white and fancy colored diamonds their color.

-- Diamonds can form in subduction zones, which are when two tectonic plates meet and one plate is forced down the Earth’s mantle.
+- Subduction Zones: Diamonds can form in subduction zones, which are when two tectonic plates meet and one plate is forced down the Earth’s mantle.
 During this time, carbon rocks are exposed to the mantle’s heat and the pressure from the colliding plates.
-This great heat and pressure can cause diamonds to form, however, the resulting diamonds are too small for jewelry and industrial use.
+This great heat and pressure can create diamonds, however, the resulting diamonds are too small for jewelry and industrial use.

-- Diamonds can also be made synthetically in a lab by artificially creating great heat and pressure, known as High Pressure High Temperature or HPHT.
+- Synthetic Diamonds: Diamonds can also be made synthetically in a lab by artificially creating great heat and pressure, known as High Pressure High Temperature or HPHT.
 The first commercially successful synthetic diamond was made in the 1950s by General Electric.
-These artificial diamonds are used in jewelry and come at a lower price point than their natural counterparts.
+These artificial diamonds, also known as lab grown diamonds or synthetic diamonds, are used in jewelry and come at a lower price point than natural diamonds.

 White diamonds are essentially colorless and are devoid, or have very few minerals, that will alter its color, such as nitrogen.
 When diamonds are evaluated, one of the characteristics that gemologists look at is a diamond’s color.
 White diamonds are graded on a scale from D to Z, where D is colorless and Z is a light yellow.
 Ideally, a white diamond should have a color grade as close to D as possible.